blib-la/hyv/docs/23_HYV_REST_API_EXPRESSJS_SERVER.md

 const agent = new Agent(new GPTModelAdapter());
 ```

-## Setting Up an Express Server
+### Setting Up an Express Server

-Next, set up your Express server and configure it to handle JSON payloads:
+Next, set up your Express.js server and configure it to handle JSON payloads.

 ```typescript
 import express from "express";